Jing

-I’m a British Chinese born in Shanghai in the late 80s, who started my art journey at 3 years ( I was enrolled at art school to relieve my fear of blood).
+Born in Shanghai, raised in the UK, now based in Wimbledon Art Studios.
+I started my art journey at 3 years old (I was enrolled in an art school to relieve my fear of blood).

-Our busy lifestyle and digitally driven world often results to a disconnect from being in the present.
-We don’t intentionally pause, observe and enjoy simple moments - such as atmospheric changes in light and colour.
+Our AI-driven world has resulted in a disconnect from the present.
+We don't intentionally pause and experience the present moment—such as atmospheric changes in nature.

-Through an exploration of light and colour in my brush strokes, my art work serves as a reminder to pause intentionally, think consciously and connect as humans.
+Through an exploration of light and colour in my brushstrokes, my artwork serves as a reminder to cultivate presence in the present.

-I work in acrylics and watercolours with limited colours because colour hues should be created rather than off the shelf.
-There is something therapeutic, rare and beautiful about mixing colours and mindfully painting.
+I work in acrylics and believe secondary colours should be created rather than bought off the shelf.
+There is something therapeutic, rare, and beautiful about mixing colours and mindfully painting.

 Alzheimer's Society Support